Double categories for adaptive quantum computation: Introduction

 Our philosophy is to adopt a high-level treatment of operations represented by boxes with two kinds of composition.
-Such a {basic component} is depicted as in Figure \ref{fig:a} where solid horizontal wires denote qubits and dashed vertical wires denote bits.
+Such a basic component is depicted as in Figure \ref{fig:a} where solid horizontal wires denote qubits and dashed vertical wires denote bits.
 Thus, quantum information flows along solid wires in the horizontal direction, while classical information flows along dashed wires in the vertical direction.
-We formalize this structure as a \emph{double port graph}.
-A double port graph extends the 1-dimensional notion of a port graph \cite{fong2018seven}, which is a graph with distinguished dangling edges for inputs and outputs.
-A key property of double port graphs is that, when regarded as a 1-dimensional object (i.e., interpreting dashed wires as solid), one recovers an ordinary port graph.
-Treating each box as a vertex yields a directed graph, which naturally induces a temporal order on the operations, both horizontally and vertically.
+We formalize this structure as a \emph{double port graph}, which captures the syntax of the two interacting modes of composition independently of their interpretation.
+A double port graph extends the one-dimensional notion of a port graph \cite{fong2018seven}, which is a graph with distinguished dangling edges for inputs and outputs.
+A key property of double port graphs is that, when regarded as a one-dimensional object (i.e., interpreting dashed wires as solid), one recovers an ordinary port graph.
+Treating each box as a vertex yields an acyclic directed graph, which naturally induces a temporal order on the operations, both horizontally and vertically.
 This temporal order has a causal nature: if an operation is controlled by the output of another, then its own outputs cannot be used as inputs to the controlling box.
-We assemble labeled double port graphs into a double category $\sf{DPG}_\lL$, relative to a label set $\lL$ (Section~\ref{sec:double cat of port graphs}).
-Our notion of double category is weak in both directions of composition and is presented in the one-object setting (Section~\ref{sec:double category}).